Reading Periods:

 Word Count:

 500 – 3,000 words is our preferred range, but you can submit up to 5,000 words maximum.
-Please submit only one story at a time.
-If you have a dozen flash fiction stories, please send us one of them.
+Please submit only one piece at a time.
+If you have a dozen CNF flash pieces, please send us one of them.
 We respond very quickly, so if we pass, feel free to submit again.
-Note: We have nothing against microfiction, but since we publish one standalone story every two weeks, we will not consider stories less than 500 words in length.

 Format: